noopkat/avrgirl-arduino/CONTRIBUTING.md

 5. Create your patch/feature, including appropriate tests if a test suite is present

-6. Commit your changes using a descriptive commit message
+6. Commit your changes using a descriptive commit message.

 7. Rebase on master if your branch falls behind on commits